New Funding for Systemic Nutritional Medicine Platform by DAMP FD.

 Lab members

-Focus: Murine colitis models & intestinal 3D-organoid culture
+Focus: Murine colitis models & B-cell biology; study coordinator

 Annika Raschdorf, PhD student

-Focus: Nutri-Inflammation in Oncology & intestinal 3D-organoid culture
+Focus: Nutri-Inflammation in Oncology & patient-derived intestinal 3D-organoid culture

 Franziska Fetzer, MD student